 - Technology investments

-- Regulatory compliance activities
+- Regulatory compliance activity

 - Market expansion indicators